 It is this practice that began centuries ago that has generated the #1 Myth: “You give up ownership to your home”.

 Today, this is simply not true.
 In Canada, you retain full ownership and rights to your home, 100%.
-This is one of the 7 top common questions we get.
+This is one of the 7 top common questions about reverse mortgages we get.

 In the Crash of 1929 and the Great Depression that followed, the U.K created a financial product called “Home-Equity Reversion”.
 Home-Equity Reversion was no different than the practice that began over 400 years ago, in that borrowers sold all or a part of their home to a third party, normally a reversion company (or an individual investor) in exchange to live rent-free in the home until they died.
 The major difference was that the reversion business skyrocketed during one of the worst economic downturns in modern history.
 It is for this reason that reversion companies and individual investors were commonly viewed as taking predatory action upon impoverished seniors.

 Reversion companies similar to those in the U.K. sprung up across Europe.
 In France, they were known as “Viageres” and when they eventually made their way to the U.S. in the 1970’s they were re-named “Home Equity Conversion Loans” and were also referred to as “Reverse Mortgages”.
 You can see why misconception #1 is still so prevalent in North America – that you could possibly lose your home – by selling their home to a reversion company or a wealthy individual investor.
-For more on some of the current confusions between the USA and Canada – check out our article on this: https://www.reversemortgagepros.ca/canada-vs-usa/.
+For more on some of the current confusions between the USA and Canada – check out our article on this: reverse mortgages in Canada vs the USA.

 The Beginning Of CHIP